dbogatov/status-site/articles/docs/development.md

 ### Server

 Server-side apps[^1] are built with .NET Core.
-Before building the project, make sure all dependencies (nuget packages) are installed - execute `#!bash dotnet restore` Then use the command `#!bash dotnet build` to build the app (or `#!bash dotnet publish -c release` to publish[^2] the app).
+Before building the project, make sure all dependencies (nuget packages) are installed - execute `#!bash dotnet restore`.
+Then use the command `#!bash dotnet build` to build the app (or `#!bash dotnet publish -c release` to publish[^2] the app).
 Both commands should be executed in a directory where `*.csproj` is.